Skip to main content

 • DNS TXT

-• HTTP Practical Demonstration (also referred to as File or FileAuth)
+• HTTP Practical Demonstration

 Important

-When ordering a certificate, you select a DCV method to demonstrate control over the domain on the order.
+When ordering a certificate, you select a DCV method to demonstrate control over the domains on the order.
 On the certificate's Order details page, use the DCV method selected during the order process to complete the domain validation.
 You can always switch validation methods if needed.
 See Demonstrate control over domains on a pending certificate order.

 Email DCV method

 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
-The confirmation process consists of visiting the link provided and following the instructions on the page.
+The confirmation process consists of visiting the link provided and following the instructions on the confirmation page.

 Important

-Email to DNS TXT contact DCV method
+Email to DNS TXT contact

 For the email to DNS TXT contact DCV method, DigiCert sends an authorization email to the email addresses found in the DNS TXT record on the _validation-contactemail subdomain of the domain being validated.
+When validating a domain, make sure to select the Verification email DCV method.

 Name